TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 Creating users and allowing them to log in and out of your web apps is a crucial functionality that we are finally ready to learn!
 There is quite a bit of setup involved here, but thankfully none of it is too tricky.
 You'll be up and running in no time!
-In this lesson we're going to be using [passportJs](http://www.passportjs.org) an excellent middleware to handle our authentication and sessions for us.
+In this lesson, we're going to be using [passportJs](http://www.passportjs.org) an excellent middleware to handle our authentication and sessions for us.

-We're going to be building a very minimal express app that will allow users to sign up, login and log out.
-For now, we're just going to keep everything except the views in one file to make for easier demonstration, but in a real world project, it is best practice to split our concerns and functionality into separate modules.
+We're going to be building a very minimal express app that will allow users to sign up, log in, and log out.
+For now, we're just going to keep everything except the views in one file to make for easier demonstration, but in a real-world project, it is best practice to split our concerns and functionality into separate modules.

 ### Learning Outcomes